lausqq/string-mystification/README.md

 # string-obfuscator.js
 a simple way of encoding/decoding a string through a key

-This class can be used in a more "secure" way when secureMode is set to true
+This class can be used in a more "secure" way when secure mode is set to `true`:

-### secure mode is set to true if no arguments were passed to the constructor:

 This mode forces to specify the `signature`, returned when encoding a string and before decoding and returning the result and it checks if the decoded signature is equal to the key used to decode the string

-**no secure mode**
+**no secure mode:**
 ```

-const obfuscator = new stringObfuscator( false );
+const obfuscator = new stringObfuscator( false ); // the Boolean used in the constructor defines the secure mode

 obfuscator.encode( string, key ) // returns String